One-on-One

 |

-Group Discussion / Presentation Drivers' Meetings
+Team Discussion / Presentation Drivers' Meetings

 Further, these kinds of presentations / discussions can also be an effective way to raise awareness for all.
 Problems with alcohol often have profound effects on families and friends as well as individuals.
 Shifting the conversation about AUD beyond assumptions and stereotypes is a profound step forward.